- Policy Statement

 - Caring for a child on a pupil-free day (up to four (4) days per year) Note: Personal/Carer’s Leave may not be used to substitute for childcare or dependent care arrangements during normal school holiday periods;

 - Attendance at the staff member’s own graduation, citizenship, and justice of the peace ceremony (up to one (1) day for each ceremony);

 - Moving house (up to one (1) day per occasion);

 - Ceremonial leave for Aboriginal and Torres Strait Islander peoples (up to three (3) days per year);

 - Observance of recognised religious/culturally significant days (up to three (3) days per year).
-The staff member must advise her/his nominated supervisor of her/his anticipated absence at the beginning of each calendar year.
+The staff member must advise their nominated supervisor of their anticipated absence at the beginning of each calendar year.